vootla85/gemini-pro-model-1/README.md

 examples are linear regression and logistic regression are common regression algorithm

 Unsupervise learing: It uses a unlabel data: mlalgorithm are not really given any label at alland these algorithm discover hidden pattern in data without need for human invention.

 Examples : clustering,association,dimensionallty reduction

-Clustering-customer segmentation -Like similarties age, location, Association - this algorithm looks for relationship between the variable in data- market basket analysis- which items should brought together
+Clustering-customer segmentation -Like similarties age, location Association - this algorithm looks for relationship between the variable in data- market basket analysis- which items should brought together
 Dimensional reduction -the algorithm reduces the no of variables in data still preserving as much of infomationa as posssible. autoencode removes the noise from visual image to improve picture quality